CALCULATORS

 - Sign up to a reputable matched betting platform

-- Place two bets (on either side of a sporting event) to unlock your free bet risk-free
+- Place two bets (on either side of a sporting event) to unlock your free bet promo

 - Shop for favorable odds (using tools like the hold calculator)